alexhowell2a/alexhowell2a.github.io/_posts/2021-08-03-pixel6-officially-revealed.md

     title: "Pixel 6 with the new Material You calculator UI"
 ---

-# Pixel 6 & 6 Pro oficially announced by Google, and they look better than the previous phones
+# Pixel 6 & 6 Pro officially announced by Google, and they look better than the previous phones

-After months of waiting for official news from Google on the Pixel 6 lineup, Google broke the silence with some pretty promising words, like the phone's capabilites and specifications, along with a release date: **this fall**.
+After months of waiting for official news from Google on the Pixel 6 line-up, Google broke the silence with some pretty promising words, like the phone's capabilities and specifications, along with a release date: **this fall**.

 Both the Google Pixel 6 and the 6 Pro will be powered by Google's new SOC (System-on-Chip), Tensor, which Google claims to be a competitor to the latest chips from Qualcomm, Huawei, Apple and Samsung.